Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Results

+between $\xi=0$ and $\xi =1$.
+The superstratum has a constant electromagnetic potential, $\Phi_1$, and so this difference is zero.
+In Fig.~\ref{fig:omega-contours} we have plotted this potential difference, as a function of $(\alpha, \beta)$, for $\omega_0=0$.
+The superstratum is, of course, $\beta =0$, but the curve (\ref{special_locus}) also stands out as a second branch of the vanishing locus of $V_{\Phi_1}$.

-We strongly suspect that the locus (\ref{potsusylocus}) is supersymmetric and that the solution is not the superstratum, and more importantly, not some simple coordinate or gauge re-definition of the superstratum.
-We also find it intriguing that between the superstratum locus and the new ``potentially supersymmetric'' locus the solution has $\omega >0$, while outside these loci the solution has $\omega < 0$.These therefore seem to be two very different families of microstrata and it would be extremely interesting to study them from the CFT perspective.
+We find it intriguing that between the superstratum locus and the new special locus the solution has $V_{\Phi_1} < 0$, while outside these loci the solution has $V_{\Phi_1} >0$.
+These regions therefore seem to define two very different families of microstrata and it would be extremely interesting to study them from the CFT perspective.

-To see that (\ref{potsusylocus}) may well define a supersymmetric locus, we also examined the series solution to eleventh order and compared the result with the superstratum.
-A direct comparison, for $\alpha =1$, is shown in Fig.~\ref{fig:gen-ss-comp}.
-While some of the functions appear identical, there are small, but important differences between some of them, and we have plotted the difference between the superstratum and the new solutions in Fig.~\ref{fig:gen-ss-diff}.
+We also find an almost identical plot coming from the values of $\mu_-(\xi=0)$ as a function of $(\alpha, \beta)$.
+This is shown in Fig.~\ref{fig:muminus-contours}.
+This suggests that at least for the special locus, the solution in the cap is limiting to the standard supersymmetric vacuum.

+To substantiate this further, and to help with future investigation, we catalog the similarities between the special microstratum (for $\alpha =1$, $\beta = -\frac{1}{8}$) and the superstratum (for $\alpha =1$, $\beta = 0$):